Diversity Council

 Does the person match our school theme of discovery?

 We were looking for all types of scientists and discoverers so that everyone could find a role model or inspiration in our names.
 We wanted a set of names that represented our school community better.
-We worked hard to put a list of suggestions together and some of us visited the senior leadership team to explain our choices and ask for the names to be changed.
+We worked hard to put a list of suggestions together and some of us visited the Senior Leadership Team to explain our choices and ask for the names to be changed.

-We are pleased to say that some of the names are changing!
+We are pleased to say that some of the names did change!
 We didn’t need to change them all and we wanted to keep some of the original class names as they are part of our school history.
 We did an assembly to the whole school to tell them about the changes.
 It was really nerve-wracking and exciting!
 We were really proud of ourselves for making a difference.

-We have worked hard to make sure that everyone has someone to be inspired by here and that we have representation from all genders and skin colours, those with disabilities both neuro and physical, discoverers that come from all types of families and backgrounds and those that are part of the LGBTQ community.
+We have worked hard to make sure that everyone has someone to be inspired by here and that we have representation from all genders and skin colours, those with disabilities both neuro and physical, discoverers that come from all types of families and backgrounds and those that are part of the LGBTQ+ community.

 Here is the letter that has been sent to all parents about the class name change: